SoftSimu/CellSim3D/documentation.md

 + "useDifferentCell"::Boolean

-  Have two different types of cells in the simulation, sets different characteristics for new cells
+  Having a different type of cell with different features for multicellular tissue simulation.
 + "SizeFactor"::Boolean

   Ratio of the size of the new type of cell compared to the old one